mnaberez/vwradio/kwp1281_tool/README.md

 ## Overview

-This is an ATmega1284 project that implements the [KWP1281](https://translate.google.com/translate?hl=en&sl=de&tl=en&u=https%3A%2F%2Fde.wikipedia.org%2Fwiki%2FKWP1281) diagnostics protocol.
-It has two serial ports.
-The first serial port uses an [L9637D](https://web.archive.org/web/20180405180225/http://www.st.com/content/ccc/resource/technical/document/datasheet/4a/80/83/26/e0/78/4d/18/CD00000234.pdf/files/CD00000234.pdf/jcr:content/translations/en.CD00000234.pdf) transceiver to connect to the K-line in a car or to a module on a bench.
-The second serial port connects to a host computer and shows debug messages.
+This is a USB interface that connects to the K-line of a vehicle's OBD port or to the K-line of a control module on a bench.
+It uses a microcontroller that has been programmed to implement the [KWP1281](https://de.wikipedia.org/wiki/KWP1281) protocol.

 When I reverse engineered the firmware for the VW Premium 4 radio, I found that it responds to several hidden KWP1281 commands.
 I wanted to send these commands but I had no way to do so.
 The commercial scan tool that I was using at the time did not provide any access to the underlying communications.
 I built this project so I could directly interact with the Premium 4 radio using the raw KWP1281 protocol.
 I have since used it successfully on other modules as well.

-There are other open source projects that implement KWP1281 but this code is not based on any of them.
-Therefore, this code may have different features or problems than those other implementations.
-VW did not release documentation on KWP1281 to the public.
-I had to make various assumptions and best guesses based on my own reverse engineering and what I could find posted by others online.
+There are other open source projects that implement KWP1281 but this project is not based on any of them.
+Therefore, it may have different features or problems than those other implementations.
+VW did not release any documentation on KWP1281 to the public and I do not have any non-public information.
+My implementation is based on my own [reverse engineering](../reverse_engineering/) of the diagnostics routines in several car radios, along with unofficial information posted by others online.

 ## Features

+ - Galvanic isolation between the USB port and the OBD port
  - Automatically detects the baud rate of the module
  - Capable of sending and receiving raw KWP1281 blocks
  - Outputs a transcript of all KWP1281 blocks sent and received